mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 #### 3.5: commands

 * Ignore the entries up until the "options" block
-* Update the "--samples_file" option with the details for "pi_name" and "experiment_name" respectively
-  * We didn't define the "SAMPLE_FILE_NAME" previously, it is `jcoffman_001.reduced.samples.txt`
 * Update the "--workdir" option with the "JOBNAME" we defined at the top of the file
 * Update the "--output" option with the "JOBNAME" we defined at the top of the file